ppy/osu-wiki/wiki/Beatmapping/en.md

 ### Song Setup

-You should enter this information before you create a second difficulty, to ensure that the description will be consistent across all of the maps in the set.
+You should fill out this information before you create a second difficulty, to ensure that the description will be consistent across all of the maps in the set.
 You are currently **allowed to use unicode characters.**

 [Guide on finding Metadata](https://osu.ppy.sh/forum/t/249288).